datalayer/mcp-server-composer/examples/simple-auth/docs/GITHUB.md

 **Solution**:
 1. Go to your OAuth app settings on GitHub
-2. Verify the callback URL is exactly: `http://localhost:8080/callback`
+2. Verify the callback URL is exactly: `http://localhost:8081/callback`
+3. Note: The client runs its own callback listener on port 8081 (server uses 8080)
-3. No trailing slashes, correct port, correct protocol (http vs https)
+4. No trailing slashes, correct port, correct protocol (http vs https)

 ### "Bad verification code" Error